 Instructions

-- Chop potatoes to roughly the same size (if you don't like the skin, peel prior to chopping.)
+- Chop potatoes to roughly the same size, about 1-inch pieces.
 Place the potatoes in a large stock pot of salted water and bring to a boil over medium heat.
-Boil until potatoes are soft, about 20 minutes.
-Drain, reserving about 1/4 cup of the starchy water, and place in a large bowl.

-- Return the pot to the stove and add the reserved water, milk, sour cream, butter, and garlic to it.
+- Return the pot to the stove and add the reserved water, sour cream, milk, butter, and garlic to it.
 Simmer on medium-low heat until melted and combined.
 Remove from heat and set aside.

 - Mash the potatoes to a desired consistency, then add the garlic-dairy mixture, Parmesan, herbs, and pepper.
 Stir to combine, then season with additional salt and pepper to taste.
 Let stand for 5 minutes to thicken, then garnish with bacon and chives before serving.